 Get started on the right foot with our summer learning podcast and all the helpful tips and information you’ll glean!

-Summer Reading Challenge Printable Kit AND Prize!
+Summer Reading Challenge Printable Kit!

 How to Complete the Homeschool Reading Challenge